lynaghk/cljx/README.markdown

 There are two ways in which the cljx transformation can be made: via a Leiningen task (necessary when you need the transformation result on disk for e.g. packaging into a jar for distribution), and/or via an nREPL middleware that makes using the Leiningen task unnecessary in REPL sessions.

-Cljx's Leiningen task can be run `once` or `auto`; if the latter (e.g. `lein cljx auto`), it will watch all `source-paths` for changes to `.cljx` files.
+cljx's Leiningen task can be run `once` or `auto`; if the latter (e.g. `lein cljx auto`), it will watch all `source-paths` for changes to `.cljx` files.
 `once` is the default.